can we help you

 We Stand Out from Others

-We recognize the impact of an adequately equipped facility in optimally addressing patients with rheumatic diseases.
+We recognise the impact of an adequately equipped facility in optimally addressing patients with rheumatic diseases.
 As a result, we’ve constructed a facility equipped with appropriate diagnostic tools to facilitate treatment.

-Your general health is our top priority.
-We ensure that you receive an individualized treatment plan that works with your lifestyle to provide you with the relief you seek.
+Your health is our top priority.
+We ensure that you receive an individualised treatment plan that works with your lifestyle to provide you with the relief you seek.

 Team of Medical

-Our rheumatologists specialize in a variety of rheumatic conditions to tackle the most complex set of symptoms.
-We help one another to ensure that you receive the best possible care.
-Our patients get value for money via our exclusive, top-notch services.
-Best still, they are affordable.
+Our Rheumatologists specialise in a variety of rheumatic conditions to tackle the most complex set of symptoms.
+They help one another to ensure that you receive the best possible care.
+Our patients recieve value for money via our exclusive, top-quality services.

-With years of experience under the belt, our medical personnel deal with a wide range of medical issues, including causative factors for joint and muscular pain, as well as complex autoimmune diseases and rheumatic diseases.
+With years of experience under their belt, our Rheumatologists expertly manage a wide range of medical issues, including causative factors for joint and muscular pain, as well as complex autoimmune diseases and rheumatic diseases.

-Time is valuable.
+Your time is valuable.
 Hence, appointment bookings and confirmations with us are prompt and straightforward.
+With shorter waiting times than those for many other rheumatology services.

-We price our treatments based on the value of the resources we have to offer.
-All of our staff goes the extra mile to ensure that you receive the most comprehensive care plans.
+We price our consultations based on the value of the resources we have to offer.
+All of our staff goes the extra mile to ensure that you receive the most comprehensive care plan and support during your time as a patient under our care.

 Focal Treatment Areas

 Several factors may contribute to joint pain, some of which can be addressed quickly using conservative treatments, while others are more complicated and require ongoing specialist care.
-At Rheumatology.com.au, we provide specialized treatment for any underlying medical condition responsible for joint pain.
-We also consider individual requirements and conditions to give personalized health services.
+At Rheumatology.com.au, we provide specialised treatment for any underlying medical condition responsible for joint pain.
+We also consider individual requirements and conditions to give personalised health services.
 The main conditions treated by our specialists are:

 How We Can Meet Your Needs